The Centre for Investigative Journalism

 Gesbeen Mohammad

-Her documentaries are often focussed on human rights in difficult to access authoritarian countries, such as China, Russia, and Iran.
+Her documentaries are often focused on human rights in difficult to access authoritarian countries, such as China, Russia, and Iran.
 She combines emotional human stories with complex undercover filming or investigative techniques.

 Summer Conference Event